adamlamee/adamlamee.github.io/about_me.md

 title: about me
 ---

 I'm an educator, physicist, industrial engineer, and data scientist.
 I mostly use those skills to advocate for students and teachers around Florida.
-If your organization is looking for curious minds who want to do great things, send an email to adamlamee@gmail.com or download [my CV](./LaMee-CV.pdf).
+If your organization does great things and needs a creative and supportive project manager, data scientist, and educator, send an email to adamlamee@gmail.com or download [my CV](./LaMee-CV.pdf).

 ## Teaching
 - Physics with active learning, supporting diversity & equity, K12 to undergraduate